- JOB

 Required applicant profile: The candidate preferably has a background in evolutionary morphology of invertebrates and is familiar with high-resolution microscopy techniques, such as TEM, SEM, CLSM etc. Knowledge in molecular biology and a strong interest in science communication are advantageous.

-How to apply: For a full job description and to apply to this position visit the following link, see "academic staff" section.
+How to apply: To apply to this position, visit the following link.
+See "academic staff" section.

 DC10: “From transcriptome to morphome: development of a correlative toolbox to perform vEM on targeted cell types”